DavidBenj15/brody-bot/README.md

 ## End User Setup Instructions
 ### 1. Install Dependencies
 Download the project directory and ensure Python 3 is installed on your computer.
-In the project directory, open your terminal and execute the following commands:
+In the project directory, open your terminal and execute the following commands:\
 <code>pip install selenium
   pip install webdriver_manager
   pip install schedule
 </code>
+### 2. Configure Program